FranBarri/FranBarri/README.md

 - 👋 Hi, I’m Francisco Barrientos - @FranBarri
 - 👀 I’m interested in Cloud and Web Development
 - 🌱 I’m currently learning Java and FrontEnd Development (HTML, CSS, JavaScrypt)
-- 💻 I have an advanced level in Java (Object-Oriented), HTML and Python
+- 💻 I have an advanced level in Java OOP (Object-Oriented Programming), HTML and Python
 - 💞️ I’m looking to collaborate on big projects
 - 📫 How to reach me:
           <br>